wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/introduction-rest-api.md

     </soapenv:Envelope>
     ```

-2. Sending a POST request
+-  Sending a POST request.
     1. Save the following sample request as `placeorder.xml` in your local file system.

         ```bash